A New Theory of Emotions

 • A sudden change in breathing pattern

 Each of these can be interpreted differently depending on context.
-The same stomach flutter might be anxiegty before a long flight or anticipation of seeing a loved one after a time apart.
-The identifiation of an emotion is not necessarily a spontaneous event.
+The same stomach flutter might be anxiety before a long flight or anticipation of seeing a loved one after time apart.
+The identification of an emotion is not necessarily a spontaneous event.
 It’s helpful to pause in the moment and offer your brain and body the time to engage fully in the predictive process.

 Emotion Granularity: A Key to Emotional Intelligence